El Salvador-ECOSERVICIOS

 Funds involved

-Financial costs of design and implementation of the project: total US$ 14.5 million (9 million for design and implementation and 5.5 million for institutional strengthening, project management and Monitoring and Evaluation).
-Funds for this stage originate in US$ 5 million loan to the WB and US$ 5 million grant GEF, complemented by US$ 2.3 million from the Salvadoran Government (Project Proposal, World Bank 2005) Analysis of costs and benefits
+Financial costs of design and implementation of the project: total US$14.5 million (nine million for design and implementation and 5.5 million for institutional strengthening, project management and monitoring and evaluation).
+Funds for this stage originate in US$5 million loan to the WB and US$5 million grant GEF, complemented by US$2.3 million from the Salvadoran Government (Project Proposal, World Bank, 2005).

 Economic